Juniper/ukai/doc/installation.md

 You need to setup multi-region OpenStack with OpenContrail.
 Note that OpenContrail controllers should be peered each other.

-### [Optional] Setup Keystone with MySQL replication
+## [Optional] Setup Keystone in the multi region

+In OpenStack, Keystone manages authentication and endpoint management for each region.
+Keystone can be either centralized or distributed.
-In this section, we describe how to setup keystone using mysql replication.
+In this section, we describe how to setup keystone in distributed manner.

+In this example, we have Region1 and Region2.
+We will use MySQL server in Region1 as master, and MySQL server in Region2 as slave.
+You can use local keystone in each region for authentication.
+You need to go master keystone in case of you need to change tenants or user information.

+### Configure MySQL master

+Step1: Login to the MySQL in Region1
-Configure /etc/mysql/my.cnf
+Step2: Configure /etc/mysql/my.cnf

 MySQL Master configuration sample